opensafely/documentation/docs/ehrql-new-tutorial-4a.md

 ### Tutorial questions

+!!! question
     1. Can you modify the date conditions in this dataset definitions to _include_ both dates in the range, instead of excluding the specified end date?
        See the [ehrQL reference](ehrql-reference.md) for the operations and methods on dates.
     2. Can you modify the dataset definition to find the date seven days after hospitalisation?